-Lake County along with Lake-Sumter State College, the Sumter County Economic Development Council, and other local economic developmentoriented agencies established Assistance Business Center: partnership to help new and nurture existing businesses.
+Lake County along with Lake-Sumter State College, the Sumter County Economic Development Council, developmentother local economic oriented agencies established the Business Assistance Center: partnership to help new and nurture existing businesses.
 This partnership provides small-business mentoring and is a resource when small businesses hit the inevitable bump or hurdle.